axelpale/categorical-distribution-js/README.md

 An event is represented by the name of its category.
 For example the _event_ of a marble being blue belongs to the category 'blue'.
 Therefore when we refer to this event by writing the string 'blue'.

 Create a new distribution by `var d = CategoricalDistribution.create()`.
-Teach the events to it by `d.learn(['red', 'green', 'red', 'blue'])`.
+Teach events to it by `d.learn(['red', 'green', 'red', 'blue'])`.
 This produces the distribution in the image below.

 ![Example distribution](../master/doc/example-distribution-180.png?raw=true)